AskCody integrates with Microsoft Exchange using either Basic or Modern Authentication.

-Basic Authentication requires that you connect using a username and password of an Exchange Service Account when connecting AskCody to Microsoft Exchange.
+Basic Authentication requires that you integrate using a username and password of an Exchange Service Account when integrating AskCody with Microsoft Exchange.

-To make this step of connecting AskCody to Microsoft Exchange secure, we have built-in Microsoft Azure Key Vault to AskCody's Platform.
+To make this step of integrating AskCody to Microsoft Exchange secure, we have built-in Microsoft Azure Key Vault to AskCody's Platform.
 Credentials are then stored encrypted in Azure Key Vault instead of AskCody.

-These credentials are then used to connect to Exchange Web Services (EWS) to access data in Microsoft Exchange.
+These credentials are then used to integrate with Exchange Web Services (EWS) to access data in Microsoft Exchange.

-With a connection to Exchange Server using a Service Account, you administer the credentials to this account and is responsible for entering these into the AskCody Management Portal when connecting Microsoft Exchange to AskCody.
+With an Exchange Server integration using a Service Account, you administer the credentials to this account and are responsible for entering these into the AskCody Management Portal when integrating Microsoft Exchange with AskCody.

 If you are not familiar with how to create a Service Account and provision this role with the right permissions, please read and follow this guide on how to create a Service Account on Microsoft Exchange.

 Basic Authentication is often used with Exchange Server but can be used with Exchange Online as well.